yutak23/svelte-kit-connect-cloudflare-kv/README.md

 ### new KvStore(options)

-Create a Redis store for `svelte-kit-sessions`.
+Create a Cloudflare Workers KV store for `svelte-kit-sessions`.

 ### Options